 Worcester - East Worcester is a very small town located in the state of New York.
 With a population of 2,078 people and just one neighborhood, Worcester - East Worcester is the 576th largest community in New York.
-Much of the housing stock in Worcester - East Worcester was built prior to World War II, making it one of the older and more historic towns in the country.
+Worcester - East Worcester has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Worcester - East Worcester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Worcester - East Worcester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Worcester - East Worcester are a mix of both white- and blue-collar jobs.
 Overall, Worcester - East Worcester is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Worcester - East Worcester who work in teaching (15.44%), sales jobs (15.06%), and management occupations (12.11%).

 Also of interest is that Worcester - East Worcester has more people living here who work in computers and math than 95% of the places in the US.